gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 For instance, if you place the script before the `<body>` tag, you’ll find `document.body` to be `null`.
 If you place it before a `<div>`, that `<div>` won’t exist yet.

-Some elements, such as images and fonts, can be loaded asynchronously, which means the script might execute while the geometry of the page hasn’t settled yet, changing the results of functions such as `getClientRect`.
+Some elements, such as images and fonts, can load asynchronously, which means the script might execute while the geometry of the page hasn’t settled yet, changing the results of functions such as `getClientRect`.

 Any top-level declarations made here become page-wide globals, accessible from any other script tag.

-This is a particularly nasty and error-prone feature, and you’ll frequently see script tags use scoping constructs like self-executing functions in order to control it.
+That's a particularly nasty and error-prone feature, and you’ll frequently see script tags use scoping constructs like self-executing functions to control it.

 Here is an example of a script tag using this technique: